Quotient

+In metrology (International System of Quantities and the International System of Units), "quotient" refers to the general case with respect to the units of measurement of physical quantities.

+Ratios is the special case for dimensionless quotients of two quantities of the same kind.

+Quotients with a non-trivial dimension and compound units, especially when the divisor is a duration (e.g., "per second"), are known as rates.

+For example, density (mass divided by volume, in units of kg/m3) is said to be a "quotient", whereas mass fraction (mass divided by mass, in kg/kg or in percent) is a "ratio".

+Specific quantities are intensive quantities resulting from the quotient of a physical quantity by mass, volume, or other measures of the system "size".

 Notation

 The quotient is most frequently encountered as two numbers, or two variables, divided by a horizontal line.
 The words "dividend" and "divisor" refer to each individual part, while the word "quotient" refers to the whole.

 Integer part definition

 The quotient is also less commonly defined as the greatest whole number of times a divisor may be subtracted from a dividend—before making the remainder negative.
 For example, the divisor 3 may be subtracted up to 6 times from the dividend 20, before the remainder becomes negative: